-This site is about my research in genome evolution, population genomics, genetics & molecular evolution.
-I research the processes of molecular evolution, population and quantitative genomics.
+In the Jeffares lab we do research in genome evolution, population genomics, genetics & molecular evolution.
+We are interested in the processes of molecular evolution, population and quantitative genomics.
 These questions are a taste of what we do:

 ♠ How can a genome evolve when it’s function is constrained (and influenced by) the need to produce an effective organism?